 How to become an apprentice quantity surveyor: Josh's story

-I work for TfL (Transport for London) and help manage the financial side of projects, which means negotiating and agreeing contracts with our suppliers, and assisting the commercial manager.
+I work for TfL (Transport for London) as an apprentice Quantity Surveyor where I help manage the financial side of projects, which means negotiating and agreeing contracts with our suppliers, and assisting the commercial manager.
 My role is about making sure we are being money efficient and saving money for the business.

 Every day is different.
 Each day I have different meetings with contractors.
 I am based within the office but also get to go on to site to visit engineers and get a better understanding of what we do.